Al Rawiya

 To a memory that never happened.”

 Assem is a Lebanese poet who has been contributing to the Beirut poetry performance scene since the summer of 2011.
-Performing in street corners, local bars, and the occasional theater stages, he has participated in numerous poetry performance events, including ones curated by The Poetry Pot, Poetic License, and Haven for Artists.
+Performing in street corners, local bars, and the occasional theater stages, he has participated in numerous poetry events, including ones curated by The Poetry Pot, Poetic License, Pen Lebanon, and Haven for Artists.
 Bazzi is also a founding member of el-Yafta poetry circle.
-He has contributed to the literary travel guide book “Beirut Guide for Beirutis” and has published his poetry in the literary and art journal “Rusted Radishes” and the “Annahar” newpaper.
+He has contributed to the literary travel guide book “Beirut Guide for Beirutis,” and has a poetry book published by Barzakh titled “From Martyr to Rat.”

 RELATED CONTENT